Terreii/andromeda-viewer/docs/network.md

   ]
 }
  ```
 * `nameOfTheBlock` the name as it is in the wiki and template file.
-Containing as many objects as needed.
+Every object will be a block-instance.
 Single will have one.
+Missing block-instances will result to 0s.
   * `variableName` the name of the variable as it is in the wiki and template file.
-It value should be in the range and the type of the varibale.
+It value should be in the range and the type of the variable.

 To identify which message it is, the first argument of the send-method of a circuit is the name of the message as a String.